oracle/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.23.30%20PM.png](./media/wallet1.jpg)
 <p align="center">Figure 1-2</p>

-3. If you completed the previous step successfuly you can proceed to Module 2. **Alternatively** you can download the wallet using the DB Connection button in the main Database
+3. If you completed the previous step successfully you can proceed to Module 2. **Alternatively** you can download the wallet using the DB Connection button in the main Database
 Details page to download the credentials:

 ![](./media/wallet2.jpg)